simarjeet518/lightEats/README.md

 # Food Pick-up Ordering App

-A full-stack food-ordering pick-up application with notification features on app and through SMS.
+A full-stack food-ordering pick-up application with notifications features on app and through SMS as a fulfillment of Lighthouse Lab's midterm  group project.

 ## Features
 - Hungry clients of the  restaurant can visit its website, select one or more dishes and place an order for pick-up